gfrances/model-based-social-simulations/README.md

 ## Dependencies

-Besides the [requirements](https://github.com/xrubio/pandora/blob/master/docs/tutorials/00_installing.txt) imposed by the [Pandora framework](https://github.com/xrubio/pandora), In order for the build script to work, the path to the Pandora code and libraries must be provided, either through the `PANDORA_PATH` environment variable, e.g. by setting the following in your `~/.bashrc` script:
+Besides the [requirements](https://github.com/xrubio/pandora/blob/master/docs/tutorials/00_installing.txt) imposed by the [Pandora framework](https://github.com/xrubio/pandora), In order for the build script to work, the path to the Pandora code and libraries must be provided, either through the `PANDORAPATH` environment variable, e.g. by setting the following in your `~/.bashrc` script:

+	export PANDORAPATH=${HOME}/projects/simulpast/pandora-main
-	export PANDORA_PATH=${HOME}/projects/simulpast/pandora-main/pandora
+	export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:${PANDORAPATH}/lib

-or through a command line `pandora` argument when invoking scons, e.g:

-	scons pandora=${HOME}/projects/simulpast/pandora-main/pandora